tc39/proposal-weakrefs/specs/weakrefs.md

 ## Exceptions during Finalization

-Finalization occurs in it's own turn.
+Finalization occurs in its own turn.
 Therefore exceptions thrown at the top level of finalization can use normal exception handling behavior.